 Satellite internet relies on satellites orbiting about 22,000 miles above the Earth’s surface, sending and receiving data between users and data repositories.
 As with satellite television, you need a satellite dish to send and receive information from your computer to the internet.
 When you conduct an internet search or click on a link, the satellite dish on your house sends the request to an orbiting satellite.
 The satellite forwards the request to your internet service provider (ISP), which is your gateway to the internet.

 The lag time between making a request and seeing it fulfilled is called latency.
 Network latency varies based on several factors.
 With some types of wired internet connections, your proximity to the service provider’s control center can increase or decrease latency.
 The number of people using the network at a given time can also be a factor.

 Satellite internet service has a higher latency than some other types of connections.
 For surfing the web or watching a movie, satellite latency probably won’t cause a problem, but for fast-paced online gaming, which requires split-second reactions, satellite internet might not make the grade.

 Should I Get Satellite Internet?

 Many people who don’t have broadband access rely on their cellphones to surf the web, while some turn to satellite internet service.
-Satellite internet is best suited for people who live in outlying areas that don’t have a telephone or cable TV infrastructure.
+Satellite internet is best suited for people who live in outlying areas who don’t have a telephone or cable TV infrastructure.
 According to the U.S. Census Bureau, more than 8.4 million Americans had satellite internet service in 2018.

 Consequently, the best satellite internet companies can handle average use of online activities.
 An exception would be if multiple family members are on devices at the same time.
 It may be difficult to stream, play games and hold a video conference all at once.

-Satellite Internet Providers: HughesNet vs. Viasat
+Best Satellite Internet Providers: HughesNet vs. Viasat

 - Download speeds up to 25 Mbps